explainingai-code/FasterRCNN-PyTorch/README.md

 * ```git clone https://github.com/explainingai-code/FasterRCNN-PyTorch.git```
 * ```cd FasterRCNN-PyTorch```
 * ```pip install -r requirements.txt```
-* For training/inferencee use the below commands passing the desired configuration file as the config argument in case you want to play with it.
+* For training/inference use the below commands passing the desired configuration file as the config argument .
 * ```python -m tools.train``` for training Faster R-CNN on voc dataset
 * ```python -m tools.infer --evaluate False --infer_samples True``` for generating inference predictions
 * ```python -m tools.infer --evaluate True --infer_samples False``` for evaluating on test dataset

+## Using torchvision FasterRCNN
+* For training/inference using torchvision faster rcnn codebase, use the below commands passing the desired configuration file as the config argument.
+* ```python -m tools.train_torchvision_frcnn``` for training using torchvision pretrained Faster R-CNN class on voc dataset
+   * This uses the following arguments other than config file
+   * --use_resnet50_fpn
+      * True(default) - Use pretrained torchvision faster rcnn
+      * False - Build your own custom model using torchvision faster rcnn class)
+* ```python -m tools.infer_torchvision_frcnn``` for inference and testing purposes.
+Pass the desired configuration file as the config argument.
+   * This uses the following arguments other than config file
+   * --use_resnet50_fpn
+      * True(default) - Use pretrained torchvision faster rcnn
+      * False - Build your own custom model using torchvision faster rcnn class)
+      * Should be same value as used during training
+   * --evaluate (Whether to evaluate mAP on test dataset or not, default value is False)
+   * -- infer_samples (Whether to generate predicitons on some sample test images, default value is True)

 ## Configuration
 * ```config/voc.yaml``` - Allows you to play with different components of faster r-cnn on voc dataset